 20 – Pick up a souvenir painting from Mountain Galleries Fairmont Jasper

-The perfect souvenir to your Jasper trip, why not grab a painting inspired by the beautiful Canadian Rockies?
+The perfect souvenir for your Jasper trip, why not grab a painting inspired by the beautiful Canadian Rockies?

 Mountain Galleries is dedicated to the work of Canadian Artists and the stunning landscapes that inspire their creativity.